Congratulations on getting a Wagamama Interview.

 11. How did you find this job?

-• A great answer to this question is you have been actively searching the jobs on Wagamama’s website as you always wanted to work here.
+- A great answer to this question is that you have been actively searching for jobs on Wagamama’s website, as you have always wanted to work here.

 12. What hours can you work?